awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both\.
 They are also recommended when the majority of the network traffic is between the instances in the group\.
 To provide the lowest latency and the highest packet\-per\-second network performance for your placement group, choose an instance type that supports enhanced networking\.
 For more information, see [Enhanced Networking](enhanced-networking.md)\.

 We recommend that you launch your instances in the following way:
-+ Either use a single launch request to launch the number of instances that you need in the placement group, or create a Capacity Reservation in the placement group to reserve capacity for your entire workload\.
-For more information, see [Work with Capacity Reservations in cluster placement groups](cr-cpg.md#work-with-crs-cpgs)\.
++ Use a single launch request to launch the number of instances that you need in the placement group\.
 + Use the same instance type for all instances in the placement group\.

 If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error\.

 If you stop an instance in a placement group and then start it again, it still runs in the placement group\.
-However, if you are not using a Capacity Reservation for your cluster placement group, the instance start fails if there is insufficient capacity\.
+However, the start fails if there isn't enough capacity for the instance\.

 If you receive a capacity error when launching an instance in a placement group that already has running instances, stop and start all of the instances in the placement group, and try the launch again\.
 Starting the instances may migrate them to hardware that has capacity for all of the requested instances\.